This lesson is still being designed and assembled (Pre-Alpha version)

 Solution

 For this example, let’s have rank 0 send first, and rank 1 receive first.
-So all we need to do to fix this is to swap the send and receive in the case of rank 1 (after the else):
+So all we need to do to fix this is to swap the send and receive for rank 1:

 MPI_Recv(&numbers, ARRAY_SIZE, MPI_INT, 0, comm_tag, MPI_COMM_WORLD, &recv_status);